-On the wine side, the Perez’s work with Palomino Fino grown on albarizo (or chalk) soils to make a White Wine or "Vino de Pasto" called “El Muelle de Olaso”.
-This white is comprised of about 80% naturally fermented, stainless steel aged Palomino Fino and then about 20% of grapes sun dried for 6-8 hours and fermented in cask with some flor aging.
+On the wine side, the Perez’s work with Palomino Fino grown on albarizo (or chalk) soils to make White Wine or "Vino de Pasto".
+For now there are two made, one called “El Muelle de Olaso” from Carrascal and one called "La Escribana" from Macharnudo.
+These whites are naturally fermented and depending on the vintage a portion of the grapes might be sun dried for 6-8 hours to concentrate sugars for higher alcohol needed to age wine under flor.
 Because flor aging translates to “freshness” on our palates, this portion of the wine depends on the balance of the vintage.
 If the vintage is naturally fresh then the flor interaction is less by leaving less headspace in the casks.
 Conversely, if it is a richer vintage then they will leave more headspace in the casks and increase the flor influence on the wine.
-In either case, the “El Muelle” Blanco has great intensity and zest with notes of preserved lemons and savory, chalky overtones from the soil.
-This wine is also part of a revival of what was popular to drink among the "people" of Jerez in the 18th and 19th centuries locally called "Vino de Pasto".
+In either case, these whites have great intensity and zest with notes of preserved lemons and savory, chalky overtones from the soil.
+They are clearly in the world of wine, but also dip a toe in the sherry world with hints of complexity and umami flavors from the flor component.
+These wines are also part of a revival of what was popular to drink among the "people" of Jerez in the 18th and 19th centuries locally called "Vino de Pasto".
 The locals could not afford Sherry so they consumed young (less than a year old) unfortified Palomino Fino of the vintage.

 On the red side, Luis initially started with planting international varietals (Merlot, Syrah and Petit Verdot) on traditionally white wine grape areas on marl and gypsum soils.
 Later, along with Luis’ son, Willy, they started an exciting project of recovering and planting a rare, ancient, indigenous varietal, Tintilla de Rota.
 This grape, actually genetically the same as the Graciano grape grown in Rioja as well as other regions, has a long, 500+-year history in the region, and was historically used to produce a fortified wine sort of like Ruby Port.